 On Friday we will explore 7 elements of a reinforced faith that cultivates a love for God.

-Adapted from You Can Change: God's Transforming Power for Our Sinful Behavior and Negative Emotions, by Tim Chester
+This article is adapted from You Can Change: God's Transforming Power for Our Sinful Behavior and Negative Emotions by Tim Chester.

 Can you truly bear fruit if you aren’t abiding?

 Kevin DeYoung explains that there are four very ordinary means to pursuing holiness.